taltaf913/PortfolioProjects/3. Data Cleaning Using Excel/README.md

 # Project Report

-## Report Name : Data Cleaning Using SQL
+## Report Name : Data Cleaning Using Excel

 ### Introduction:
 This project aims to clean and prepare a random datatset.